Plumsail/documents-docs/source/user-guide/processes/examples/create-pdf-from-html-template-processes.rst

-Create PDF document from HTML template in Microsoft Flow and Azure Logic Apps
+Create PDF document from HTML template in Power Automate (Microsoft Flow) and Azure Logic Apps
 =========================================================================

-This article demonstrates how to generate PDF documents from an HTML template with the help of `Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature, and `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to generate PDF documents from an HTML template with the help of `Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature, and `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 The Processes are a user-friendly intuitive interface for creating documents from templates, converting them and delivering to different systems for further management.